 Washington: In 2001 Washington State University and the Washington State Snowmobile Association conducted a snowmobile usage study that concluded the annual economic impact of snowmobiling in Washington was $92.7 million.

-Wyoming: The 2011-2012 Wyoming Comprehensive Snowmobile Recreation Report was prepared by the University of Wyoming and analyzed monies spent on items like equipment, gasoline, service, lodging, and food.
-This study concluded that snowmobiling is responsible for $146.8 million in annual direct visitor spending which results in another $29.0 million in secondary activity in the Wyoming economy.
-The report estimates that this $175.8 million in total economic activity supports the equivalent of 1,300 annual jobs with labor income of $35.3 million.
-Additionally the report estimates snowmobiling generates $7.4 million in state and local government revenue in Wyoming.
+Wyoming: The 2020-2021 Wyoming Comprehensive Snowmobile Recreation Report was prepared by the University of Wyoming and analyzed monies spent on items like equipment, gasoline, service, lodging, and food.
+This study concluded that snowmobiling generates over $255 million per year of economic activity for the Wyoming economy.
+This includes $194 million in annual direct visitor spending that generates another $61 million in secondary activity in the Wyoming economy.
+Economic activity associated with snowmobiling supports the equivalent of 1,874 annual jobs with labor income of $66.4 million.
+Additionally, the report estimates snowmobiling generates $17.6 million in state and local government revenue in Wyoming.
+Summary of Key Findings.